 - Step 3 – Barrier Cream: “This would be your first month or two, getting your skin really prepared and then you can start using vitamin A, vitamin C, powerful peptides and the acids.”

 It’s also crucial to remember to apply sunscreen in the mornings, after completing your skincare guide for mature skin.

 Anti Aging Skincare Guide For Mature Skin: Stage 2

 Stage 2 is essentially the same as Stage 1.
 However, now is when you can begin introducing actives, if you’d like.

-- Step 1: Cleanse: “With mature skins, stay away from anything that foams because you don’t want to be removing any of those precious oils that your skin normally has.
+- Step 1 – Cleanse: “With mature skins, stay away from anything that foams because you don’t want to be removing any of those precious oils that your skin normally has.
 Some people have naturally very oily skin and their natural instinct is to use foam and remove it.
 A cleansing oil, gently cleansing fluid or a cleansing water can be used- but stay away from things that foam,” recommends Will.

-- Step 2: Serum: Will says, “Vitamin A, vitamin C and vitamin E should be used and work very well together.
+- Step 2 – Serum: Will says, “Vitamin A, vitamin C and vitamin E should be used and work very well together.
 These three tend to recharge each other.
 They work much better together as an antioxidant.”

-- Step 3: Peptides added into your serum: Will absolutely raves about the restorative powers of peptides!
+- Step 3 – Peptides added into your serum: Will absolutely raves about the restorative powers of peptides!
 He says, “Peptides are like little personal trainers for your skin.
 We have these amazing cells in our skin that produce collagen and collagen fills out the skin.
 Peptides tell the cells to produce more collagen and elastin.
 They’re wonderful- I love them!”

-- Step 4: Barrier cream
+- Step 4 – Barrier cream

 After staying on this routine for at least one month, you’ll be ready to move on to stage 3!